Sowing Yellow rattle seed

 This article aims to help you successfully grow Yellow Rattle.

 This is a pretty yellow flower found in traditional hay meadows throughout Northern Europe.
 It can be difficult to grow, but when the conditions are right it will spread rapidly.
 Its spread, outside the meadow, is mainly by mechanical means by being caught on machinery, or in a crop such as hay, that has been harvested in July.
 Some of the seeds are therefore still encapsulated in the plant.
 Naturally it does not spread far from its parent plant.
 In the process of hay-making the turning of the hay helps to spread this further.
 It does not like rough ground when germinating and is therefore confined to the meadows by the hedges and verges where the grasses are not cut or grazed.
 The plant is a sought-after species for conservationists, who try to encourage colonisation and promote biodiversity.
 Its preferred habitat is dry fields or meadows.
 It does not tolerate heavy shade as this delays germination.
-Its flowering period is between May and July, being at its height in late June.
+Its flowering period is between May and July, being at its peak in late June,

 By late May the plant should be beginning to flower.
 This is orange/red at the base as it opens; turning to yellow in full bloom.
 The leaves are small, as it is now taking part of its nutrients from the grass and Clovers.
 Flowering continues for 4 weeks and, by early July, the seed pods have ripened to a golden colour and can be heard rattling in the breeze.
 If there is sufficient Yellow Rattle the grass would hardly have grown and by the end of June be relatively short and easy to cut.
 A lot of Yellow Rattle is not good for livestock so it is best to allow the Rattle to set seed thoroughly before cutting for hay.
 The plant will dry and crumble with little trace left in the hay.
 Once the Yellow Rattle has died off in Mid-July the grass can grow on freely, rain permitting.